jkernech/Orchard.Disqus/Readme.md

 ## Credits

-This project is a complete rewrite of the [Disqus module](http://disqusorchard.codeplex.com).
+This project is a derivated work of the [Disqus module](http://disqusorchard.codeplex.com).